Council’s bid to make landlords pay business rates

-Residents have complained that the owners of students lets are profiting at the expense of tax payers, as the council sees spending cut to below £18m and is forced to find savings of £2.2m in the coming financial year.
+Residents have complained that the owners of student lets are profiting at the expense of tax payers, as the council sees spending cut to below £18m and is forced to find savings of £2.2m in the coming financial year.

-Last week, Conservative councillor Terry Westgate told a meeting of the council’s community committee: “Students should be exempt from council tax but landlords should contribute.
+Last week, Conservative Councillor Terry Westgate told a meeting of the council’s community committee: “Students should be exempt from council tax but landlords should contribute.

 "The council is going to lose a great deal of money in the coming years and with so many houses in multiple occupation in Canterbury, we are going to be in real trouble."